Cosmian/tee-tools/README.md

 TODO: rename the project

-It contains severals libraries to handle the SGX quote, the quote verification and the ratls certificate.
+It contains severals libraries to handle the SGX and SEV quote, the quote verification and the ratls certificate.

 It also contains `ratls_certtool` to:
 - Generate a RATLS certificate